Cathode: Diodes

 In a semiconductor diode, the cathode is the N–doped layer of the p–n junction with a high density of free electrons due to doping, and an equal density of fixed positive charges, which are the dopants that have been thermally ionized.
 In the anode, the converse applies: It features a high density of free "holes" and consequently fixed negative dopants which have captured an electron (hence the origin of the holes).

 When P and N-doped layers are created adjacent to each other, diffusion ensures that electrons flow from high to low density areas: That is, from the N to the P side.
 They leave behind the fixed positively charged dopants near the junction.
-Similarly, holes diffuse from P to N leaving behind fixed negative ionised dopants near the junction.
+Similarly, holes diffuse from P to N leaving behind fixed negative ionized dopants near the junction.
 These layers of fixed positive and negative charges are collectively known as the depletion layer because they are depleted of free electrons and holes.
 The depletion layer at the junction is at the origin of the diode's rectifying properties.
 This is due to the resulting internal field and corresponding potential barrier which inhibit current flow in reverse applied bias which increases the internal depletion layer field.
 Conversely, they allow it in forwards applied bias where the applied bias reduces the built in potential barrier.

 Electrons which diffuse from the cathode into the P-doped layer, or anode, become what are termed "minority carriers" and tend to recombine there with the majority carriers, which are holes, on a timescale characteristic of the material which is the p-type minority carrier lifetime.
 Similarly, holes diffusing into the N-doped layer become minority carriers and tend to recombine with electrons.
 In equilibrium, with no applied bias, thermally assisted diffusion of electrons and holes in opposite directions across the depletion layer ensure a zero net current with electrons flowing from cathode to anode and recombining, and holes flowing from anode to cathode across the junction or depletion layer and recombining.

 Like a typical diode, there is a fixed anode and cathode in a Zener diode, but it will conduct current in the reverse direction (electrons flow from anode to cathode) if its breakdown voltage or "Zener voltage" is exceeded.